tomxue/ReSampler/windows-build.md

 - copy dll files (libsndfile etc) files into the build folder.
 (Build directory can be seen using **QtCreator -> Projects -> Build -> Build Directory**

 #### building using CLion
+open the CMakeLists.txt in the ReSampler directory as a Project